jQwitt/configuration-tutorial/README.md

 Lastly, we can add a `.prettierignore` file to exclude parts of our code we don't want to format.
 Checkout the one in the project for more info.

 To confirm its working, run `yarn prettier -c src` to check for errors, and `yarn prettier -w src` to overwrite them.

+# ESLint

+Add the extension from the VSCode marketplace [LINK](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)

+Also run `yarn add eslint` to add it to the project as a dependency.

+To use existing standartization, we will just extend the AirBnb configurtion as done in this [article](https://blog.echobind.com/integrating-prettier-eslint-airbnb-style-guide-in-vscode-47f07b5d7d6a).

+Here we can add a `.eslintrc` file to override or add to the AirBnb rules, as well as a `.eslintrcirngore` file to exclude parts of our code we don't want to lint.

+To confirm its working, run `eslint src` to check for errors, and `yarn prettier -w src` to overwrite them.